PQYPLZXHGF/arcan/src/tools/netproxy/README.md

 "a12\_channel\_vframe" is probably the best example of providing output and sending, since it needs to treat many options, large data and different encoding schemes.

+# Notes

+A subtle thing that isn't correctly implemented at the moment is the flag translation for dirty regions, the origo\_ll option, and alpha component status.

 # Protocol